MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-m365-chat.md

   - ai-seo-date:05/07/2024
 ---

-# Add a new Q&A capability to the Sales chat (preview)
+# Add a new question and answer (Q&A) capability to the Sales chat (preview)

 [!INCLUDE [production-ready-preview-dynamics365](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Copilot for Sales extends the Microsoft 365 Copilot chat by providing sellers with a Q&A experience to ask questions and get answers from a partner application within the chat interface.
+Copilot for Sales extends the Microsoft 365 Copilot chat by providing sellers with a question and answer (Q&A) experience to ask questions and get answers from a partner application within the chat interface.
 By using your actions, you can introduce new Q&A capabilities to the chat experience, thereby bringing insights from various applications directly to the sellers in the chat interface.

 `image`

 ## Input parameters

-Introducing new capabilities to the Q&A experience significantly differs from enriching the out-of-the-box capabilities in the non-chat experience.
-Unlike the latter, the former does not have predefined inputs from Copilot for Sales.
+Introducing new capabilities to the Q&A experience significantly differs from enriching the out-of-the-box capabilities in the nonchat experience.
+Unlike the latter, the former doesn't have predefined inputs from Copilot for Sales.
 Instead, based on the context and user's question in the chat, the copilot orchestrator passes relevant inputs to the parameters defined in the swagger actions.
-Currently, this experience supports parameters of data types such as int, double, and string, but does not support complex or nested objects.
+Currently, this experience supports parameters of data types such as int, double, and string, but doesn't support complex or nested objects.

 > [!NOTE]
 > Copilot for Sales currently does not have the capability to pass the entire user utterance as-is to a action.
 It only supports simple skill-like APIs, such as computing engagement scores for an opportunity.

 ## Output parameters

-Copilot for Sales anticipates that APIs introducing new capabilities to the chat will return one or more adaptive cards.
-There are three variations in terms of how Copilot for Sales expects and will display the response from your action.
+Copilot for Sales anticipates that APIs introducing new capabilities to the chat return one or more adaptive cards.
+There are three variations in terms of how Copilot for Sales expects and displays the response from your action.

-Refer to the [sample expected output in the .json format](#sample-expected-output-in-the-json-format)  to understand how to return the output parameters.
+See the [sample expected output in the .json format](#sample-expected-output-in-the-json-format) for example about returning the output parameters.

 ### Structured data or insights about one record or topic